apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 PWM
 ---

 Pulse width modulator supported in i.MX RT1010 and higher.
+Multiple channels option is evailable.
+Output on pin B is currently supported only as a complementary option to pin A.
+The lower-half of this driver is initialize by calling :c:func:`imxrt_pwminitialize`.

 SAI
 ---